 What does all this tell us?
 Actually, that’s hard to say.
 A lecturer from University College Dublin recently told me that such views are, as he put it, the property of an older generation of academics who find it hard to adapt.
 He suggested that many of these dissidents are uncomfortable not just with new management practices, but also with new technology, and sometimes with the new practice of involving students in decision-making.
 They are, he suggested, out of touch with a younger generation of academics.

 On the other hand, in my recent role as chair of the Scottish review of higher education governance I came across a good few examples of dissent from academics who would not fit into such a category.
 So what do we do?
 One of the key requirements of a successful academy is collegiality.
 This cannot be a substitute for strategy and action, but it should be an accompaniment to it.
 Universities cannot return to some allegedly golden age of the 1970s or earlier – there wasn’t such a golden age anyway; they must deal with the financial, quality and accountability issues that they now face.
 But university leaders must also remember that their plans and methods must carry consent, and they must find ways of harnessing that as effectively as possible.

 I don’t agree with Professor Garvin.
 I think he has misunderstood a good deal of what universities now have to cope with.
 But I believe that he, and others who think like him, should be encouraged to take their case into the heart of the university, and should be allowed to stimulate discussion and, where appropriate, re-appraisal of policy.
-Universities would be strengthened by this.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+Universities would be strengthened by this.higher education, university comment below, or link to this permanent URL from your own site.